 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-Audi A1 Sportback five-door review
+Audi A1 Sportback five-door review - price, specs and 0-60 time

 An Audi A1 with five doors.
 OK, it’s 6mm taller and 6mm wider than the three-door which frees up 11cm of headroom in the back.
 You can also order it in Samoa Orange, have the roof coloured in and there’s a couple of new engines play with.
 But really, it’s an A1 with five doors.
 It’ll cost you £560 more than the equivalent three-door, but Audi is confident that won’t put you off – it predicts two thirds of A1 sales will be Sportbacks once the first UK cars arrive in March.